Fiber product homotopy method for multiparameter eigenvalue problems: Numerical results III: Dimension-deficient singular MEPs

-The difficulty of singular MEP is conspicuously reflected in our observed results: The diagonal coefficient homotopy method has $9n^2$ start solutions and $5n^2$ of the paths tracked does not converge for all values of $n$ we tested, which we recorded in Table~\ref{table:BertiniTime}.
+In our experiment, we set $n_1 = n_2 = n$, randomly generate $B_{ij},C_{ij} \in \mathbb{C}^{n \times n}$, and compare fiber product and diagonal coefficient homotopy methods in \textsc{Bertini}.
+The difficulty of dimension-deficient MEP is conspicuously reflected in our observed results: The diagonal coefficient homotopy method has $9n^2$ start solutions and $5n^2$ of the paths tracked does not converge for all values of $n$ we tested, which we recorded in Table~\ref{table:BertiniTime}.
 On the other hand, our fiber product homotopy method did not produce a single divergent path.

-We also recorded the results for our \textsc{Matlab} implementation of the fiber product homotopy method.
-Again we see that none of the paths diverges and had we run the algorithm in parallel on a machine with sufficiently many CPU cores, the value of $t_{\textsc{path}}$ indicates that we may expect to obtain all eigenpairs in seconds.
+For $n=40$, the wall time of the diagonal coefficient homotopy method in \textsc{Bertini} is estimated based on the number of paths it tracked when the fiber product homotopy method finishes.